stefonalfaro/eava-embeddings/README.md

 # About
 This is a Docker image for HuggingFace embedding models exposed with a Python HTTP API.
 Default behavior will be to pull sentence-transformers/all-mpnet-base-v2 however you can overide this startup command to any model hosted on HuggingFace repository.

+## Config
+/app/config contains a file called config.json, you will need to mount a volumne to the config folder.

+docker run -p 5000:5000 -v /path/to/local/config:/app/config eava-embeddings

 ## Docker
 Default run
 docker run -p 5000:5000 eava-embeddings